gbmhunter/blog/content/electronics/circuit-design/rfid/index.md

 Murata makes a [MAGICSTRAP chip](http://www.murataamericas.com/rfid), which is a passive RFID device designed to be soldered onto a PCB for circuit board tracking and inventory management.
 The antenna is etched onto the PCB, and sections of the antenna make up the pads in which the chip is soldered to.
 It operates in the UHF band, and a 4-6m range is possible.

-{{< img src="murata-magic-strap-uhf-rfid-chip-on-pcb.jpg" width="401px" caption="Image from http://www.murata.eu/news/en/pr/pcb-mounted-rfid-tag-solution-from-MUR247."  >}}
+{{% figure src="murata-magic-strap-uhf-rfid-chip-on-pcb.jpg" width="401px" caption="Image from http://www.murata.eu/news/en/pr/pcb-mounted-rfid-tag-solution-from-MUR247."  %}}

 ## **Inlays/Labels**

 RFID inlays are a popular way form of cheap, disposable RFID tags.
 They are usually paper thin, flat, and contain both an embedded RFID chip and flat planar metallic antenna.

-{{< img src="alien-uhf-rfid-short-inlay-pattern.jpg" width="1218px" caption="An example of the antenna/chip layout on a RFID UHF inlay.
+{{% figure src="alien-uhf-rfid-short-inlay-pattern.jpg" width="1218px" caption="An example of the antenna/chip layout on a RFID UHF inlay.
 This image is of the Alien ALN-9662 'Short' inlay.
-Image from http://www.alientechnology.com/tags/index.php."  >}}
+Image from http://www.alientechnology.com/tags/index.php."  %}}

 They commonly follow the layer makeup shown below:

-{{< img src="rfid-label-layer-makeup.png" width="215px" caption="The layer makeup of a RFID label.
-Image from http://www.tageos.com/index.php?idpage=256&langue=eng."  >}}
+{{% figure src="rfid-label-layer-makeup.png" width="215px" caption="The layer makeup of a RFID label.
+Image from http://www.tageos.com/index.php?idpage=256&langue=eng."  %}}

 Larger inlays give more room the antenna, giving longer read ranges.
 You can either get "dry" or "wet" inlays.
 Dry inlays have no adhesive on the back, while wet ones do.
 The difference between an inlay and a label is pretty ambiguous, but in general, an inlay is just the RFID chip, antenna, and supporting structure, while a label is an inlay coated in printable surface with adhesive on the back.
 The distance between one inlay and another also effects the read distance.
 There are special inlay-style tags that are suitable for when the tags are stacked within millimeters of one another.

-{{< img src="roll-of-uhf-rfid-inlays.jpg" width="306px" caption="A roll of UHF RFID inlays.
-Image from http://hcaeditor.blogspot.co.nz/2011/07/want-some-salsa-with-your-chips.html."  >}}
+{{% figure src="roll-of-uhf-rfid-inlays.jpg" width="306px" caption="A roll of UHF RFID inlays.
+Image from http://hcaeditor.blogspot.co.nz/2011/07/want-some-salsa-with-your-chips.html."  %}}

 The following image shows the dimensions of a typical inlay (the Tageos EOS-300), along with a graph of the measured read distances when it is attached to a number of different materials.

-{{< img src="tageos-eos-300-rfid-inlay-mechanical-dimensions-and-read-range-graph.png" width="959px" caption="The dimensions of a standard inlay (the Tageos EOS-300), and the measured read ranges when it is attached on a different number of materials.
-Image from http://www.tageos.com/index.php?idpage=256&langue=eng."  >}}
+{{% figure src="tageos-eos-300-rfid-inlay-mechanical-dimensions-and-read-range-graph.png" width="959px" caption="The dimensions of a standard inlay (the Tageos EOS-300), and the measured read ranges when it is attached on a different number of materials.
+Image from http://www.tageos.com/index.php?idpage=256&langue=eng."  %}}

 A few select manufacturers make metal-capable UHF RFID inlays.
 As of 2012, they are still quite rare (as opposed to metal-capable tags, which there are more of).
 The following is a image of the Xerafy metal-capable UHF inlay.

-{{< img src="xerafy-mercury-rfid-inlay-metal-capable.png" width="1026px" caption="The outline of the Xerafy 'Mercury' UHF RFID metal-capable inlay."  >}}
+{{% figure src="xerafy-mercury-rfid-inlay-metal-capable.png" width="1026px" caption="The outline of the Xerafy 'Mercury' UHF RFID metal-capable inlay."  %}}

 The following image shows a typical radiation pattern from an RFID inlay.

-{{< img src="rfid-uhf-inlay-radiation-pattern.png" width="1576px" caption="A typical radiation pattern from an RFID inlay.
-Image from http://www.lab-id.com/datasheet/inlay_UHF/SKLI4218.pdf."  >}}
+{{% figure src="rfid-uhf-inlay-radiation-pattern.png" width="1576px" caption="A typical radiation pattern from an RFID inlay.
+Image from http://www.lab-id.com/datasheet/inlay_UHF/SKLI4218.pdf."  %}}

 ## Cables